Suzu, Ishikawa: History

 In ancient times, Suzu prospered as a gateway for trade by sea, establishing connections with places such as Izumo, Sado and Ezo.
 In turn, Suzu was introduced to ironware culture from a considerably early period in the Izumo era, and even gained crucial agricultural influence and knowledge to develop an agricultural society.
 In fact, it is thought that such ancient Noto culture originated and spread outwards from the tip of the Noto Peninsula.

 In the second year of the Yōrō (718), Noto Province consisting of the 4 districts of Suzu, Fugeshi, Hakui and Noto was established.
 For a short period of time, the land was claimed as part of Etchū Province.
 During this period the famous Ōtomo no Yakamochi recited a poem about the picturesque scenery of Suzu Bay, which would later be included in the famous poetry anthology Man'yōshū.

 Later in the Kōji period (1143), Noto Provincial Governor Minamoto no Toshikane established Wakayama shōen which grew to become the largest estate in Noto, expanding territory to take over the majority of land in Suzu.
 Around this time, production of Suzu ware began, which was exported as far as Hokkaido.
 The area was also noted from ancient times for the production of salt.

 During the Sengoku period (1467–1568), the area was contested between the Hatakeyama clan, Uesugi clan and Maeda clan, with the area becoming part of Kaga Domain under the Edo-period Tokugawa shogunate.
 Following the Meiji Restoration, the area was organised into one town (Iida) and 14 villages in 1889.
 These municipalities merged on 15 July 1954 to form the city of Suzu.

+Since 2020, the city has been hit by an earthquake swarm.
+A 5.4 earthquake in June 2022 injured seven people, damaged a temple and shattered windows.
+In May 2023, a 6.5 earthquake hit the city.
+One person died, 47 others were injured, 38 houses collapsed, 263 were partially destroyed and 1,825 others were damaged in Suzu, over one-third of the city's housing stock.
+At the beginning of 2024, another earthquake, measuring 7.6, hit close to Suzu, causing 146 deaths in the city (including 49 indirectly) and destroying or severely damaging 5,916 of the city's 6,000 houses.